-Maria Adebowale Schwarte is a place making and urban renewal strategist, focusing on place led prosperity, green spaces, cross-sector collaboration and philanthropy.
+Maria Adebowale Schwarte is a place making and urban renewal strategist, focusing on inclusive urban place making, green spaces, and regeneration.
 She is the Founding Director of Living Space Project, an urban place making think tank and consultancy that works with charitable foundations, government, the social, community, public and private sector.
 Maria is also a philanthropy and grant making advisor, and has advised funding programmes run by the Big Lottery, NESTA, Artists Project Earth and Natural England.
+She is also a Commissioner, for London Mayor's Sustainable Developmeant Commission.
 Maria has received training on many aspects of pension's management and investment, and has assisted in the development of an equitable investment portfolio for the Local Trust.
 Maria joined the Pensions and Investment Committee in 2016 when she was appointed on to the Environment Agency Board and is also a member of the Board's Environment and Business Committee.